Published: Oct 2018

 The first time I went to Miss P’s I was in the process of being diagnosed, after a positive blood antibody test and inconclusive biopsy, my doctor wanted me to follow a strict gluten free diet for three months to see if my antibody levels dropped.
 I wasn’t eating out at all, until I found Miss P’s.
 She came recommended from a friend who I trust so we decided to have lunch there.
 I had a turkey sandwich on bacon bread on my first trip to Miss P’s.
 The sandwich was AMAZING.
 It was such a treat to eat something that I didn’t have to prepare myself.
 So delicious and very filling!
 When I was done eating my sandwich I had to go back and give her a hug for making something so good and comforting during a time when I was really struggling.

 Miss P’s bread is amazing!
 It is the closest thing I have had to my grandma’s homemade bread since my diagnosis.
 I kinda love her lemon bars and chocolate chip cookies too.
-We found Miss P’s at Market on Macleod, but in November 2018 she is moving to a new location in the Avenida Food Hall & Fresh Market.
-I can’t wait to check out her new location!
+We found Miss P’s at Market on Macleod, but now she is in a new location in the Avenida Food Hall & Fresh Market.
 I also saw on her website that her products will be available at Calgary Co-op locations by year-end 2018.

 When I think Nourish Kitchen and Bakery, I think healthy and yummy.
 If you read my blog, or follow me on Facebook, you probably have realized that I have a bit of a sweet tooth but that doesn’t mean that I don’t love food that tastes good and fuels our bodies.
 Nourish Kitchen and Bakery is all about food that tastes good and is good for you.